 "The most varied form of enterprises - bureaucratic [??], trade unionist, co-operative, private... can exist side by side in socialist society," Kautsky writes. "...
-There are, for example, enterprises which cannot do without a bureaucratic [??] organization may take the following shape: the workers elect delegates who form a sort of parliament, which establishes the working regulations and supervises the management of the bureaucratic apparatus.
+There are, for example, enterprises which cannot do without a bureaucratic [??] organization may take the following shape: the democratic organization may take the following shape: which establishes the working regulations and supervises which establishes the working regulations and supervises the management of the bureaucratic apparatus.
 The management of other enterprises may be transferred to the trade unions, and still others may become co-operative enterprises."